Skip to content

 When detectives interviewed him, O’Boyle appeared agitated, and lunged at one of the investigators, punching him several times in the head, The Inquirer reported.

-His parents later told a grand jury that O’Boyle had told them about a week after Sowa’s death that he killed the chiropractor — a fact they initially held from police, The Inquirer reported.
-A friend also told the grand jury that O’Boyle had told him in Snapchat messages that he was fascinated by Cosmo DiNardo, who had killed four men on a farm on Solebury Township, Bucks County in 2017.
+His parents later told a grand jury that O’Boyle had told them about a week after Sowa’s death that he killed the chiropractor — a fact they initially kept from police, The Inquirer reported.
+A friend also told the grand jury that O’Boyle had told him in Snapchat messages that he was fascinated by Cosmo DiNardo, who had killed four men on a farm on Solebury Township, Bucks County, in 2017.

 In May 2022, O’Boyle would plead guilty to killing Sowa, as well as assaulting the detective who interviewed him.
-He entered a general plea to criminal homicide, admitting to Sowa’s murder, but disputing the degree of murder that applied in his case.
+He entered a general plea to criminal homicide, admitting to Sowa’s slaying, but disputing the degree of murder that applied in his case.

 The following month, O’Boyle was convicted of third-degree murder, and sentenced to 37 to 74 years in prison.